piyushagr24/mini_projects/wordle/readme.md

 - Press Enter to submit your guess.
 - Use the feedback to refine your next guess.
 - Try to guess the word within the allowed number of attempts.

+## TODO

+- Add a feedback mechanism after each invalid word to add the word in the valid list if it was valid.
+- Add feedback mechanism to remove the word from the list it was too random as the words should be simple.

 ## License